stainsleto/stainsleto/README.md

  ### About Me:

   - 💼 FullStack Engineer at stratforge <br>
-  - 🏗️ Working With MERN and Nextjs <br>
+  - 🏗️ Crafting With MERN and Nextjs <br>
   - ⚒️ Building a SAAS using Nextjs, Redux and Prisma <br>
   - 📈 Built RealEstate Marketplace with price prediction, Medium clone using MERN <br>
   - ❤️ Love fixing problem with code <br>